By Stefan Stenudd

 That's why, ulitmately, you need to make your own Tarot card deck with the images to which you relate the most, the ones that make you react and get your imagination going.
 The Tarot card images with the most meaning to you.
 Maybe you can use your photo album, or search the internet for pictures you find significant - somewhat like the old tradition of collecting material for a scrapbook.

-Until then, I recommend you work with the Rider-Waite Tarot card deck, which has wonderfully suggestive images, rich with meanings, on all the 78 Tarot cards - although these pictures are very evidently from an era other than ours.
+Until then, I recommend you work with the Rider-Waite Tarot card deck, which has wonderfully suggestive images, rich with meaning, on all the 78 Tarot cards - although these pictures are very evidently from an era other than ours.
 These Tarot cards were originally published in 1909.
 Read more about them here:

 The Major ArcanaThe Tarot card deck consists of 78 cards, each with its own divination meaning: 22 in the Major Arcana and 56 in the Minor Arcana.
 The Major Arcana cards are the trumps, which are unsuited.
 Each card represents a major force to be taken quite seriously when appearing in divination.
 Read more about the Major Arcana and the meanings of the Tarot cards in it:

 The Minor ArcanaThe 56 Tarot cards of the Minor Arcana are divided into four suits: Wands, Pentacles (also called Coins), Cups, and Swords.
 Each suit has its general meaning, and each card of it brings its very own message in a divination.
 Read more about the Minor Arcana and the meanings of the Tarot cards in it: